rach7777/monax-may/decerver.io_landingpage.md

 Interaction with existing blockchain protocols, too, is straightforward with the Eris stack: whether developers wish to build systems that utilize Bitcoin, Ethereum, Thelonious, or a combination of these blockchains (all of which are compiled by default), all through a single Thelonious client.
 If and when other blockchains come online, we will happily accept pull requests for interfaces which wrap those packages as well.

+From a developer's perspective, the DeCerver substantially lowers barriers to entry to new, innovative and secure web application architecture, while allowing users to participate in the scaling and data security of the application.

 From a platform operator’s perspective, the Eris stack means blockchain technology is now easily usable in a fully legally-compliant enterprise context for the first time.

-From a developer's perspective, the DeCerver substantially lowers barriers to entry to new, innovative and secure web application architecture, while allowing users to participate in the scaling and data security of the application.
+The only question left is: what will you build first?